maxsimych/fullstackGql_back/README.md

-# threeLayerGql
+# fullstackGql_back
-Simple GraphQL server example with Three Layer architecture
+Simple GraphQL fullstack app example, to run the backend, you can use 'npm run dev'